Enselic/git-repo-language-trends/README.md

 # TODO
-* Get rid of stdout support, always write to files
-* Remove --output, always use -o
-* add -l alias
-* consider using stdout output by default instead of stderr
-* Fix CI to use Python 3.6 for app
+* test for overwrite existing file
+* test for creating dir if not exist
 * Add .tsv and .csv and .png and .svg CLI test cases
 * handle shallow clones
 * add line count to top 3 and --list
 * limit size of cache
-* stacked percentage chart
-* Format with black
-* test for short option variants
-* test for overwrite existing file
-* test for creating dir if not exist
+* Fix CI to use Python 3.6 for app

 # Features not yet implemeneted
+* Stacked percentage chart
 * Support import of .tsv or .csv data to support generating e.g. a PNG without re-reunning analysis
+* More short options
+* Support -o args multiple times